VoKhoi1305/VoKhoi1305/README.md

 # 👋 Hi there!
 I'm Võ Anh Khôi

 🎓 Third-year student at Hanoi University of Science and Technology
-💻 Passionate about IoT, AIoT, and signal processing
+💻 Passionate about IoT, AIoT, Fullstack
-🚀 Currently working on BLE networks, sensor technology, and smart device development
+🚀 Love to travel
 ---

 ## 🛠️ Technologies & Tools